Sample_Sizer

-5. Results for various significance and power levels.
+5. It has results for difference significance and power levels.

 Total percentages should be less than 100.
 The remainder of the subjects are assigned to the control group.
-So you only enter 1 number for a standard A/B test.
+So, only enter 1 number for a standard A/B test.

 You can include up to 12 treatments.